Georgia Tech Yellow Jackets men's basketball

 The Georgia Tech Yellow Jackets men's basketball team represents the Georgia Tech Yellow Jackets in NCAA Division I basketball.
-The team plays its home games in McCamish Pavilion on the school's Atlanta campus and is currently coached by Damon Stoudamire.
+The team plays its home games in McCamish Pavilion on the school's Atlanta campus and is currently coached by Scott Cross.
 Bobby Cremins led his team to the first ACC tournament victory in school history in 1985 and in 1990 he took Georgia Tech to the school's first Final Four appearance ever.
 Cremins retired from Georgia Tech in 2000 with the school's best winning percentage as a head coach.
 The Yellow Jackets returned to the Final Four in 2004 under Paul Hewitt and lost in the national title game to UConn.
 Overall, the team has won 1,352 games and lost 1,226 games, a .524 win percentage.

 History

 Basketball was invented by Springfield College teacher James Naismith in 1891.
 It seemed to take off in the Southern colleges in 1906, when Yale's basketball team traveled throughout the South.
 That year Georgia Tech organized a small basketball club under Coach Chapman.
 Tech lost to Auburn in the first college basketball game played in Atlanta, and won the two other games they played that season, against rival Georgia.